WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_22.md

 For when they are humbled you say, 'It is because of pride'; but he saves the lowly.

 ###### 30
-He delivers even the one who is not innocent, who will be delivered through the cleanness of your hands." ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+He delivers even the one who is not innocent, who will be delivered through the cleanness of your hands."

 ***